Vill ha dej

 "Vill ha dej" (also spelled "Vill ha dig", "I Want You") is a 1980 single by Swedish synthpop group Freestyle.
 While being about love, the song also references school and school classes.
 Side B of the vinyl contains English-language versions of the songs on the A side.
-It reached number one in Svensktoppen for a five-week run.
+It reached number one on the Swedish Topplistan for a five-week run.